Chrisdoan9/Deep-learning/Auto_encoder/README.md

 ## Project Summary
 An autoencoder is a self-supervised neural network that learns a compact representation of data by reconstructing the input from itself.
+Use an autoencoder when you have large, high-dimensional, unlabeled, non-random data.

 This project explores representation learning for single-cell RNA-seq data using a denoising autoencoder.
 Using PBMC data, I trained a neural network to compress gene expression profiles into a low-dimensional latent space and evaluated whether this latent representation preserves biologically meaningful cell-type information.